CLIENT-FOCUSED DENVER ATTORNEYS SERVING CHERRY CREEK, AURORA & THROUGHOUT COLORADO

 A brain injury is one of the most catastrophic injuries a person can experience.
 Damage to the brain must be treated with great care, and the effects can last a lifetime.
 Our Denver brain injury lawyers will aggressively pursue compensation for those who have been subjected to this traumatic injury due to the negligence of someone else.

-If you or a family member has suffered brain injury in an accident, please call Leventhal Sar Law today at 720.667.3030 for a free consultation to begin building your case.
+If you or a family member has suffered brain injury in an accident, please call Leventhal Sar Law today for a free consultation to begin building your case.
 Our Denver attorneys represent clients from Aurora, Cherry Creek and around Colorado.

 What Is Traumatic Brain Injury?

 A traumatic brain injury is a head injury that results in damage to the brain.
 The two basic types of these kinds of injuries are “penetrating” and “closed” head injuries.

 - Penetrating head injury: This type of injury occurs when an object penetrates the victim’s skull.